AT-Publishing/website/_glossary/electrum.md

 ### Electrum Advanced Features

-* Deciding which incoming transaction you want to spend.
+* **Coin Control:** Deciding which incoming transaction you want to spend.
 This is useful for [dust attacks](/glossary/dust-attack/)
+* **Sign & Verify**: Electrum lets you sign a message with your private keys.
+A valid signature is a proof of ownership of that private key.
+This verification is typically needed when you lose access to an exchange account where you were not verified.
-* Private key [sweeping](/security/sweep-private-keys/), which is useful for redeeming forks and airdrops.
+* **Sweeping**: Private key [sweeping](/security/sweep-private-keys/), which is useful for redeeming forks and airdrops.
-* Creating watch-only wallets, which is a way to keep track of your transactions that is safer than having the real crypto wallet up and running.
+* **Watch-Only**: Creating watch-only wallets, which is a way to keep track of your transactions that is safer than having the real crypto wallet up and running.